babar-raza/package-descriptions/aspose.com/Java/Aspose.Cells for PHP via Java.md

 echo "\n";
 ?>
 ```

-## Installation on Various Operating Systems

-Aspose.Cells for PHP via Java is distributed as a ZIP archive.

-To setup environment, install and use Aspose.Cells for PHP via Java, follow the instructions:

-### Linux

-- Download [PHP](http://www.php.net/downloads.php) source and  install it.
-Or, use `sudo apt install php-xxx` command to install php binary.
-- Install *Oracle JDK (1.7 or 1.8) for Linux*, configure `JAVA_HOME` environment variable.
-- Download/Get *Aspose.Cells for PHP via Java* API and extract it.
-There will be a folder named *aspose.cells*.
-- Run `PHP/Java Bridge` in the aforementioned folder with the below command.
-`$JAVA_HOME/bin/java -Djava.ext.dirs=lib -jar JavaBridge.jar SERVLET_LOCAL:8080 >/dev/null 2>&1 &`
-- Run *example.php* in *aspose.cells* folder to run the example with the below command:
-`$ php example.php`

-### Windows

-- Download [PHP](http://www.php.net/downloads.php) windows binary and add *php.exe* to *PATH*.
-- Install *Oracle JDK (1.7 or 1.8) for Windows* and configure `JAVA_HOME` environment variable.
-- Download *Aspose.Cells for PHP via Java* API and extract it.
-There will be a folder named *aspose.cells*.
-- Run *PHP/Java Bridge* in the above folder with below command.
-Select `8080` HTTP listener port when the bridge started and click **OK**.
-`> %JAVA_HOME%/bin/java -Djava.ext.dirs=lib -jar JavaBridge.jar`
-- Run *example.php* in *aspose.cells* folder to run the example with below command:
-`> php example.php`

-### Mac

-- Install PHP.
-- Install *Oracle JDK (1.7 or 1.8) for Mac*, configure `JAVA_HOME` environment variable.
-- Download *Aspose.Cells for PHP via Java* API and extract it.
-There will be a folder named *aspose.cells*.
-- Run *PHP/Java Bridge* in the above folder with below command.
-Select `8080` HTTP listener port when the bridge started and click **OK**.
-`$ $JAVA_HOME/bin/java -Djava.ext.dirs=lib -jar JavaBridge.jar`
-- Run *example.php* in *aspose.cells* folder to run the example with below command:
-`$ php example.php`

-## Limitations

-- Importing/exporting data from an `Array`, `ArrayList`, `ResultSet` etc. is not supported.
-- Printing is not supported.

 [Product Page](https://products.aspose.com/cells/php-java) | [Documentation](https://docs.aspose.com/display/cellsphpjava/Aspose.Cells+for+PHP+via+Java+Home) | [API Reference](https://apireference.aspose.com/php/cells) | [Code Examples](https://github.com/aspose-cells/Aspose.Cells-for-PHP-via-Java) | [Blog](https://blog.aspose.com/category/cells/) | [Free Support](https://forum.aspose.com/c/cells) | [Temporary License](https://purchase.aspose.com/temporary-license)